Dental Implants – Temple, TX

 - Consultation – You’ll meet with our dentists to determine your candidacy for the treatment.

 - Surgery – Dr. Grosskopf surgically places the implant posts into your jawbone.

 - Osseointegration – The implants fuse to your jaw over a period of several months.

 - Restoration – Once your implants are securely in place, we can restore them with a personalized dental crown, bridge, or denture.

 Benefits of Dental Implants

 Dental implants work to replace the tooth and the root, which is not something you’ll find with any other tooth replacement option.
-By integrating and bonding with your existing jaw bone, dental implants become a natural part of your smile that is long-lasting and durable.
+By bonding with your existing jawbone, dental implants become a natural part of your smile that is long-lasting and durable.
 This is thanks to the titanium material implants use, which is biocompatible with your bone and gum tissue.